The physical connection

 When working with RS232 it is important to have a good understanding of the general principles of the commnuication standard, so if you are new to the field we recommend you to read this section regarding the RS232 topic.

 When trying to find the problems in a serial signal like RS232, a common thing we see is that the wires have been crossed (or let's say, not crossed), because the receiving end of the cable needs to be connected to the transmitting part from the other end.
-It's like ear and mouth needs to be connected and when it's the other way round it ear on ear or mouth on mouth!
+In principle it's like mouth-to-ear needs to be connected and when it's the other way round, its like ear-to-ear or mouth-to-mouth which is not good for communication.

 There are small gadgets like the DB9 signal testers you can put in between to test the connectivity, as seen in this article.

-Also some of the easy things to check, besides swapping Rx and Tx, is to see if the buad rate (transmission speed) is set correct.
+Also some of the easy things to check, besides swapping Rx and Tx, is to check if the buad rate (transmission speed) is set correctly.
 On some devices you can choose between different speeds and on others, it's fixed.

 In Project Designer it is easy to change the speed, just remember to re-upload to the controller for the changes to take effect.